-2. Joining technology assessment
+2. Joining Technology Assessment

 Brazing, HIPing and Additive Manufacturing (AM) are assessed in [1] as feasible technologies for joining dissimilar materials.
-Brazing technology is selected at short-term for creating the process and infrastructure required for releasing the manufacturing and testing of an integrated PFC.
+Brazing technology is selected at short-term for creating the process and infrastructure required for releasing the manufacturing and testing of integrated PFC.

 Brazing is a well-known technique; it allows the assembly of large components in furnace as well as the assembly of dissimilar materials.
 It minimizes the residual stresses by the homogeneous temperature in the chamber during the brazing cycle and it provides repeatability of the process.
 In contrast, it is necessary to develop the manufacturing-test procedures specific for fusion application and trials (section 4 and 5).
-The effort is focused on developing the process and infrastructure for the testing rather than developing the own technology.
+The effort is focused on developing the process and infrastructure for the testing validation rather than developing the own technology.

 HIPing is a technique that applies temperature and isostatic pressure during the process in inert atmosphere; the assembly of the components are limited by the chamber dimensions, 1 m approx., smaller than brazing, 2-3 m.
-Besides, there is not a clear advantage between HIPing and brazing in terms of residual stresses; they depend on many coupled parameters during the assembly processes.
+And there is not a clear advantage between HIPing and brazing in terms of residual stresses since this depends on many coupled parameters during the assembly process.

-The main difference of HIPing regarding to brazing lies in the use or not of filler to create the bounding interface as well as powder and solid metals can be joined in the same process with HIPing.
+The main difference of HIPing regarding to brazing lies in the use or not of filler to create the bounding interface.
+Additionally, powder and solid metals can be joined in the same process with HIPing.

 HIPing can use or not a filler to create bounding interface whilst brazing requires diffusion of the filler into the parent material for it.
-The main concern about using filler in fusion applications consist on losing the mechanical properties.
-The transmutation of the alloy chemistry composition (Table 5 and Table 6) produces the creation of inclusions by heavy metals and porosity by outgassing.
+The main concern about using filler in fusion applications consist on losing the mechanical properties because the creation of inclusions by heavy metals and porosity by outgassing as result of the transmutation of the alloy chemistry composition (Table 5 and Table 6).

 Rather than being a disadvantage, a detailed study on [4] shows the development on brazing joints nowadays are focused on the design of the joint itself (gap, applied force, length, surface finish and brazing cycle) to optimize the strength and fatigue behaviour of the joint in a specific application.
 Additionally, the market can develop a filler for fusion application.
-So, it is matter of defining the functional requirements in terms of chemical content limitations on the filler for fusion.
+So, it is matter of defining the functional requirements in terms of chemical content limitations on the filler for fusion applications.
 For that, it is necessary to progress on the integration of a component to define the process and infrastructure during the life cycle that allows to capture those functional requirements by the testing.
-Furthermore, inclusions can be added to the joint; or cracks and porous could be induced in the joint to emulate different stages of the filler during operation.
+Furthermore, inclusions can be added to the joint or cracks and porous could be induced in the joint to emulate different stages of the filler during operation.